 The following are some of the things you need when applying for a tree removal permit in the city of San Francisco.

--The first requirement is that you have to send your application with details of name of trees, their species and numbers for replacement of removed ones.
+-The first requirement is that you have to send your application with details of the name of the trees, their species, and numbers for replacement of removed ones.